0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 3. stty raw -echo
 4. fg + ['Enter' 2 times]

-First thing that we can find is 'note' in /home/jboss, from which we learn a password:
+First thing that we find is 'note' in /home/jboss, from which we learn jboss's password.

-Then, let's use `history` to find what commands were executed
+Then we'll use `history` to find what commands were executed

 > echo "I see you peeping!
 You're on the right lines..."